Past Stars Once At Odds With The Opry

-For decades, most country music singers have all powered through their careers with the same goal in mind…to sing on the Grand Ole Opry stage.
+For decades, most country music singers powered through their careers with the same goal in mind…to sing on the Grand Ole Opry stage.
 Beyond that, artists aspire to one day prove their worth to the Opry so they can join its elite list of members.

 The Opry has welcomed a number of new inductees in recent years, including Crystal Gayle, Dustin Lynch, and Chris Young.